Selling Real Estate in Probate

 Also, someone with legal authority will need access to the real estate to look for wills, trusts, deeds, and other records.

-St. Petersburg real estate and probate attorney Jim Martin advises his clients on how to deal with these issues.
-Jim is a Florida Bar Board Certified Real Estate Attorney who also practices probate and trust law and knows how to determine who has authority to sell real estate in probate of a Florida decedent and how to get court approval when required.
+St. Petersburg real estate and probate attorney James W. Martin advises his clients on how to deal with these issues.
+He is a Florida Bar Board Certified Real Estate Attorney who also practices probate and trust law and knows how to determine who has authority to sell real estate in probate of a Florida decedent and how to get court approval when required.

 Let’s explore the issues faced when someone dies owning real estate in Florida.